devzendo/transputer-macro-assembler/README.md

 Status
 ------
 Project started 19 April 2018.
+Successful eForth assembly verified 25 June 2018.

 In active development; unfinished; not yet at its first release (as of mid-June 2018).

 Parser, macro expansion, code generation and output of binary file and listing are done.

-The assembler has built a binary of eForth without any parsing/code gen errors - it remains to be seen whether this is exactly the same as MASM generates!
+The assembler has built a binary of eForth without any parsing/code gen errors - and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
+I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification

 Remaining work:
-* necessary refactorings...
+  * binary map listing, showing symbols sorted by address and the binary dump at those addresses.
   * use types to enforce case of symbols/fixups consistently

 * nice-to-haves...